Po (Kung Fu Panda): Kung Fu Panda 3 (2016)

 In the aftermath of the battle, Oogway appears to Po and reveals that Po's journey has come full circle; Oogway reveals that he specifically chose Po as the Dragon Warrior because he is a descendant of the ancient pandas who helped him centuries ago and that Po is the physical embodiment of the Yin and Yang, the right successor to the legacy that Oogway has built.
 Oogway also reveals that he was responsible for alerting Li Shan to Po's survival and is proud to see how Po has grown and matured.
 Oogway then presents him with a mystical jade staff that he had earlier when he enter the Spirit Realm to help him return to the mortal world and calls him a master of chi.
 Upon returning to the Mortal Realm, Po reunites with his family and friends and returns to the Jade Palace, gazing proudly at his legacy and the place where his journey first began.
 He then instructs the pandas, the kung fu masters and the Valley of Peace residents in giving chi, which spreads good chi across the land.

+Kung Fu Panda 4 (2024)

+In the fourth film, Po is set to become the Spiritual Leader of the Valley of Peace.
+In doing so, he must step down as the Dragon Warrior and find his successor.
+On his journey, he teams up with a fox bandit named Zhen, to defeat The Chameleon, an evil sorceress that can take the form of villains from his past, after his Staff of Wisdom.
+He later appoints Zhen as his successor.